Christopher Ge

 Thank you for visiting my online portfolio.
-Here, you will find a collection of my work—paintings, video, and installations—all shaped by my personal explorations of identity, displacement, and the transformative power of vulnerability.
-I invite you to step into these spaces I create, where each piece offers a reflection of our shared emotions.
+Here, you will find a collection of my work—paintings, videos, and installations—all shaped by my personal explorations of identity, displacement, and the transformative power of vulnerability.
+I invite you to step into the spaces I create, where each piece reflects our shared emotions.

 Contact: Chrisge279@gmail.com